 Sunlight is critical for normal bone metabolism.
 When UV rays hit your skin, this results in the production of vitamin D. This important vitamin helps regulate more than 1,000 human genes.
 Without vitamin D, you can’t absorb calcium and phosphorus from your intestines.
 This leads to weak bones and teeth.
 In children, vitamin D deficiency causes a condition called rickets and, in adults, it can lead to osteoporosis and bone fractures.

 Some studies have even revealed a link between low vitamin D levels and an increased risk of Alzheimer’s disease.
 As we mentioned earlier, the sun may also be heart protective.
 The Journal of Investigative Dermatology states that sunlight may cause small amounts of nitric oxide to be released from the skin into your blood.
-Nitric oxide dilates blood vessels and lowers blood pressure to potentially protect you from heart attack and stroke.
+Nitric oxide dilates blood vessels and lowers blood pressure to potentially protect you from a heart attack and stroke.
 This chemical may also help curb weight gain, according to animal studies.

 The Dangerous Sun

 Despite all the benefits of sunlight, too much of a good thing can be harmful.
 We all know that radiation can cause cancer.
 Sunlight carries UV radiation.
 If you get too much sun, you can get sunburn and your skin may age prematurely.
 Also, exposure to excessive sunlight is a major risk factor for the most dangerous form of skin cancer: melanoma.
 Severe sunburn before the age of 18 appears to increase the risk of melanoma.
 The other types of skin cancer (basal cell and squamous cell cancers) are also related to excessive sun exposure.
 These nonmelanoma cancers are not as dangerous.